Floydlang/floyd/docs/README.md

 3. Introduce high-level features needed for large scale software

-4. Extreme execution speed, faster than practical in C systems
+4. Extreme execution speed, faster than practical in majority of C systems

-5. Nextgen visual and interactive tools
+5. Nextgen visual and interactive tools to support exploration and experimentation

 # UNIQUE FEATURES

 1. Floyd splits your system into three areas: a) your program's logic, b) your program's processing and c) mapping its execution to the hardware.

-2. Built-in structure for *complete* software systems including processes, people, concurrency and communication between processes
+2. Floyd as a clean built-in structure skeleton for *complete* software systems including processes, people, concurrency and communication between processes

 3. Visual and interactive tools

 4. Carefully destilled set of syntactical features to move focus to the *system* rather than the inside of functions

-5. Fusion of imperative programming but with the best bits of functional programming sneaked in discretely
+5. Feels like simple imperative programming but with the best bits of functional programming sneaked in discretely

 Floyd has three big parts:

 1. **Floyd Speak** - a neat new programming language for doing logic.
 It's statically typed with inference, compiles to byte code or native code.
 Here you program the bulk of your system.

-2. **Floyd Systems** - does two things: defines your complete software system and its internal interactions and processes and concurrencyand B) Use Tweakers to map your software onto the hardware resources (cores, caches, RAM)
+2. **Floyd Systems** - does two things: A) defines your complete software system and its internal interactions and processes and concurrency, and B) Allows you to use Tweakers to map your software onto the hardware resources (cores, caches, RAM)

 3. **Floyd Studio** - a fast interactive and visual tool to play around with your code and visually wire things together, profile your system and apply heavy optimizations to it